Every Current AEW Champion - Full List & Updates

 Show: ROH Death Before Dishonor.

-Dustin Rhodes going in for double knee replacement surgery meant he had to vacate his ROH Six-Man strap too.
+Dustin Rhodes going in for double knee replacement surgery meant he had to vacate his ROH Six-Man strap.
 Thus, a match was set up for Death Before Dishonor that saw Sammy Guevara (pre-jump to La Facción Ingobernable) team up with both Ross and Marshall Von Erich in a losing effort to Shane Taylor Promotions.

 Taylor, Carlie Bravo and Capt.
-Shawn Dean are the brand new champs.
+Shawn Dean are the current champs.
 Being honest, not many people pay close attention to the peripheral Ring Of Honor belts these days, but any STP fans will be chuffed to see these boys riding high.
 Previously, Taylor held the gold with Moses and Kaun in 2021, so things have almost come full circle for him under AEW's watch.